smanttari/training-diary-app/README.md

-# Training App #
+# Training Diary App #

-Web application for recording and analyzing trainings.
+Web application for tracking and analyzing trainings.

-App has interfaces to [Polar](https://www.polar.com/en/accesslink) and [Oura](https://cloud.ouraring.com/docs/) data.
+Training and recovery data can be uploaded from [Polar](https://www.polar.com/en/accesslink) and [Oura](https://cloud.ouraring.com/docs/).

 ## Features ##